-exercise normal safety precautions in China.
+Exercise normal safety precautions in China.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.
-Monitor the media and other sources for changes to local travelling conditions.
+Monitor the media and other sources for changes to local conditions.

 Safety and security

-- Australians who become involved in a criminal matter or investigation, or directly or indirectly involved in a civil or commercial dispute, may be prevented from departing China until the matter is resolved.
-See Laws.
+- If you're involved in a criminal matter or investigation, or directly or indirectly in a civil or commercial dispute, you may not be allowed to leave China until the matter is resolved.
+See

-- Penalties for serious drug offences in China are severe and include the death penalty.
-Foreigners have been executed for drug offences in China.
-The use or possession of even small quantities of 'soft' drugs is illegal and laws are strictly enforced.
+- Penalties for serious drug offences are severe and include the death penalty.
+Foreigners have been executed for drug offences.
+The use or possession of even small quantities of 'soft' drugs, such as marijuana, is illegal and laws are strictly enforced.
 See

-- There is a possibility of terrorist attacks in China.
+- Terrorist attacks are possible in China.
 Attacks could be targeted or indiscriminate, including in places visited by expatriates and foreign travellers.
 See

 Entry and exit